 Over-packing and thus weighing down your travel vehicle, be it a plane, train, or automobile – always adds more to your carbon emissions.
 The heavier the vehicle, the harder it has to work to get from point A to point B, therefore releasing more emissions.

 Wherever you decide to vacation, whether it’s Seattle, WA or Clearwater, FL – it’s always more eco-friendly to eat and drink local.
 Restaurants with locally sourced fish will always have a lower carbon footprint because the fish isn’t traveling too far to get to your plate.
-Same thing with alcohol, so you drink from a local brewery or winery if you can!
+It’s the same thing with alcohol, so drink from a local brewery or winery if you can!
 It also doesn’t hurt to find a local farmers market to shop for your everyday food.

 *Added bonus – drinking and eating locally puts money into the local economy, generally boosting the community.